pydata/pydata-sphinx-theme/docs/user_guide/theme-elements.md

 ## Mathematics

-Most Sphinx sites support math, but it is particularly important for scientific computing and so we illustrate support here as well.
+Most Sphinx sites support math, but it is particularly important for scientific computing, so we illustrate support here as well.

 Here is an inline equation: {math}`X_{0:5} = (X_0, X_1, X_2, X_3, X_4)` and {math}`another` and {math}`x^2 x^3 x^4` another.
 And here's one to test vertical height {math}`\frac{\partial^2 f}{\partial \phi^2}`.

-Here is block-level equation:
+Here is a block-level equation:

 ```{math}
 :label: My label